 St John’s Middle School has decided to take on a school dog.

 Reggie belongs to Mrs Hine, Assistant Head and she will be the main point of contact for any dog questions.
-He is a a Working Cocker Spaniel.
+He is a Cocker Spaniel.
 Cocker Spaniel lovers often use the word “merry” to describe their breed.
 Upbeat in the field and mellow at home, this compact, silky-coated bird dog is widely admired for his delightful personality and irresistible good looks.

 Reggie grew up in the school environment becoming fully accustomed to the routines of the day and supportive of students within the school.
 Here are some of the positive effects having a school dog has: